auctoyahcallamitty/telegram_utilities/README.md

-# <p align='center'> TELEGRAM UTILITIES (PAID)</p>
+# <p align='center'> TELEGRAM & DISCORD UTILITIES (PAID)</p>

-<p> This repository contains some paid telegram utilities that you can use for various telegram related tasks.
-All of these utilities are written in python and telethon.</p>
+<p> This repository contains some paid telegram & discord utilities that you can use for various telegram & discord related tasks.
+All of these utilities are written in python</p>

 ## Contact me
 - Telegram - [@shandev4](https://t.me/shandev4)